 Hope is that thing with feathers.
 And although you lost it all, you didn’t lose your hope.

 The camera is held at the point of establishing a full shot, subject begins under the water in a bathtub.
 The viewer hears the roaring of the pressure, in the background a song plays.
 As the subject’s head submerges from the water the pressure decreases, just the rush of the water hitting the still conservation is heard and the music becomes more noticeable. (ay ay amor canta y no llores…)the song loops around these lines, which the subject cannot hear; the song seems to envelop the glaring sadness in the subject’s face as the camera pulls away from the scene and focuses first on the subject’s face and then pans out: the face as the focal point of the zoom.
 As the subject rises out of the bathtub, and turns off the water, some water falls on the side of the tub, demonstrating the form of apathy that the subject has for maintaining order.
 For the split second of nudity the camera will focus on the tiles of the floor, clean but covered in the residue of human flesh (dust) at the places where the tiles converge.
 A towel is seen swinging across the camera and at last the subject enclothed in the vile color of some serene blueish-green fabric walks out of the room as the camera goes from side facing to following the subject’s backside.
 The door swings on the camera a slight pause to seeing the subject and recognizing the voyeurism of following a person, who beneath a fabric is but a human body.
 The camera suddenly in the room again sees the subject who has put on some underwear, the body non-consumed and glaring sports the imperfections of a life lived: scars, marks, the flabbiness of excess.
-The subject now established as a person, opens a bag, a bag with the potential for coloration, a powder of rouge is taken out and a brush is held by the person who presses on it, bringing the powder now in a form of specks to the face; the hand makes circular motions near each cheek bone, the face now flushed rather than pale looks at the circular mirror.
+The subject now established as a person, opens a bag, a bag with the potential for coloration, a powder of rouge is taken out and a brush is held by the person who presses on it, bringing the powder now in the form of specks to the face; the hand makes circular motions near each cheek bone, the face now flushed rather than pale looks at the circular mirror.
 Out of the bag, the person brings more powders to the counter, the fingers dig into the powder and find the creases above the eyes, yet again painting outlines to hide the real flesh.
 Once the person is satisfied the excess powder is wiped on the puke green towel, leaving behind a brown mark.
 A black tube is taken out and uncapped, revealing a thin and flexible brush which is pressed directly above and under the eye, leaving some black line, the hand cannot shake and the natural wrinkles must be straightened as the line must be straight.
 The person looks at their face with each second becoming less themselves and more of a mirage of color, and puts the cap back onto the tube.
 The subject repeats the motion with a similar tube but this time outlines their lips.
 After the outline is made, a tube is uncapped and slithered across the pout.
 Now the cheeks look less pale, the eyes more urgent, the pout more structured.
 A t-shirt is found, tight enough but not calling for attention, the camera pans out as the person throws on the ware and the camera spins as the person stands.
 The last part is coming: the subject grabs a phone, opens up the world, find the right angle and presses the button to capture the perfect still.
 The camera alternates from shot to subject.
 At last the subject sends the pic to somewhere or someone, looks at the mirror one last time, and wraps their body in a blanket on what is called “their” bed.
-They immediately notice the glaring light and turn it off.
+They immediately notice the glaring light and turns it off.
 The last thing the viewer sees is the immediate sense of darkness as the person’s bed squeaks; their body once again finds its way to the bed.
 With the hope of some connection, the person holds the phone to their face, both vacant, but as the hope fades the subject lays their head next to the protruding light of the screen and closes their eyes. the camera pans out noting the darkness and the only light being the phone.
 The light suddenly flares out and there is nothing but darkness.

 It’s always a white man, the white man who can make ungrounded arguments and thinks that he is so sentimental and deep.
 Meanwhile I sit on the other side, panicking at his lack of understanding and empathy.
 He is the one saying that his uncle with the walking disorder deserves no pity: As though people can be expected to act in non-burdensome ways even when they are ill.
 He says mediocre things like “I’m not good at math but I passed my statistics course”.
 I stared at him with a stoic smile, but wondered how someone can be proud of mediocrity.
 But then I remember how upper middle-class white people have the privilege of being mediocre.
 This privilege comes from not having to tackle systematic inequality and never being denied an argument based on their identity.
 And then I disclose too much, I disclose too much to prove that his oh so deep argument is actually a misunderstanding of normality.
 He says nonchalantly: ” the only life that can seem normal to oneself is one’s own life”.
 But hello my own life has never seemed or appeared normal.
 With the shifting moods it has only felt like a life that moves too quickly and I can barely catch up to: as though my life is a train and I am running to make sure that the door doesn’t close on my face.
 I told him about the bipolar that plagues me.
 He interjected by praising mania, exclaiming how jealous he is of people that are bipolar, and that yes he is aware of the coming doom, but the mania sounds amazing.
 Mania is not what the movies show it to be, mania is decisions which leave you empty, in problems, which push people away because everything moves too quickly and you have no inhibitions to control your interactions.
 I told him that it is not what he thinks it is.
 We moved on to the cliche topic of how terrible 2016 made everyone feel.
 He chimes in to say: “Now is the time to figure out how you would behave during the Hitler Era, blah blah.”He proclaims his knowledge that as a white cis-gendered hetero man with blue eyes, he faces no coming persecution.
 Everything at this point becomes noise, I am being pushed to an extreme discomfort and I don’t know what to do.
 I feel dirty, as though every part of me is soiled and unworthy.
 This man so confidently walks around being a disgusting excuse for a human being.
 All the microaggressions remind me that to indirect racists I am a stereotype, not a person but a reified phenomenon.
 Not real but an object; an illusion, an invisible figment, a sort of problem.
 I looked at him who has excused himself to go to the bathroom, and attempt to form a connection through a smile, he looks back, panic stricken, a half smile forming through force, and I know that apart from wasting 4 dollars on cold-brew and basically sabotaging my sleep, I have wasted so much vulnerability on someone who wanted nothing but a surface connection.
 I went back, I hid, I felt sad.
 This is the experience of having a complex identity, one who does not fit into definitions of normality, who as a woman am too direct, who has been able to succeed through the obstacles within education and don’t directly fit into the narrative of mediocrity, and yet as I sit with this particular white man, I start to hate everything about myself, particularly the part of me that isn’t mediocre enough to validate this man and in turn is validated.
 I have a great amount to learn and love still.
 I don’t know what normality can feel like, nor do I want to though.